lumina-desktop/lumina-docs/lumina.rst

   you can add a comment if you have additional information to aid the developers in fixing the bug.
 Note that you do not need to be logged in to perform a search, but you will have to login using the Sign in" link in order to add a comment to an existing bug or to create a new bug report.

 * To create a new bug report, make sure you are signed in, then go to `<https://bugs.pcbsd.org/projects/pcbsd/issues/new>`_.
-In the screen shown in Figure 5.1a, click the "Category" drop-down menu and select "Lumina Desktop".
+In the screen shown in
+  :numref:`Figure %s: Creating a Bug Report <bug>`, click the "Category" drop-down menu and select "Lumina Desktop".

 * Input a descriptive "Subject" that includes the error and the version of Lumina.
 Ideally, the subject is short (8 words or less) and contains key words about the error so that other users with similar issues will find the bug report when they perform a search.